Statement of expectations for the Anti-Dumping Commission

 A successful modern economy depends on a strong advanced manufacturing capability.

 The Government is building a robust and diverse economy by investing in Australian manufacturing, including through the Future Made in Australia and National Reconstruction Fund initiatives.
+These initiatives will span our economy from critical mineral extraction, supporting the transition of metals and heavy industries to net zero, and providing a future for advanced manufacturing in this country.
 This investment will drive national productivity and competitiveness, and create secure, sustainable and well-paid jobs for Australians.

 I expect the anti-dumping system to support this agenda by ensuring a fair and competitive environment that supports and encourages investment into Australia.

 You should be responsive to the needs of Australian industry and remedy unfair trade where it is taking place.
-I expect you to provide me with accurate and timely information on emerging global trade issues, including in relation to any specific industry sectors, and the actions you are taking to ensure Australian industry is not being subject to unfair trade.
+I expect you to provide me with accurate and timely information on emerging global trade issues, including in relation to any specific industry sectors, enabled by the government’s international networks and informed by industry concerns.
+You should report to me regularly on the actions you are taking to ensure Australian industry is not being subject to unfair trade.

 Effective, timely and accessible remedies